JoshuaQChurch/SoftwareTesting/README.md

 **STEP 4:** Open QA4_Main.py and run the program. <br>
 **STEP 5:** Follow the steps on screen. <br>

-**IMPORTANT NOTES:** <br>When the program is executed, the unit test will run
-					   as well.
-The texts above the main menu is the output from the unit tests.

 #### EXAMPLE TESTCASE: ####
 http://code.tutsplus.com/tutorials/beginning-test-driven-development-in-python--net-30137